 The Companies Act 2014 (“the Act”) commenced on 1st June 2015.
 Under the previous Companies Acts, there were no formal qualifications necessary for the appointment as liquidator or as an examiner.
-The new Companies Act however does require qualification for appointment as either liquidator and examiner.
+The 2014 Companies Act however does require qualification for appointment as either liquidator and examiner.
 Please see information leaflet no.38 regarding qualifications and disqualifications and also Part 11 Companies Act 2014.
 It should be noted that the Companies Registration Office has no involvement regarding qualification.
 Liquidators and examiners are subject to the Act and the Supervisory Authority details are as follows:

 Supervisory Authority: The Irish Auditing and Accounting Supervisory Authority